 The emphasis here is on art and features works by a tightly knit group of contemporary artisans, some of them U.S. expats.
 Paintings, sculpture, ceramics, textiles, garments, rugs and high-quality jewelry are sold; prices are high, but so is quality.
 Search out the animalitos, bizarrely carved and painted wooden creatures for which Oaxaca is famous, and “Tree of Life” candelabras exploding with flowers, animals and other figures.

 Gilded statues of the Virgin Mary, Our Lady of Guadalupe and other Mexican patron saints are exquisite examples of handiwork and command high prices.
 More affordable merchandise—and a greater chance to bargain—can be found outside the bazaar, where merchants offer wooden toys, decorative gourds and beaded bracelets.
-Local artists exhibit their work, and the lively scene frequently includes dancers and other entertainment and things to do.
+Local artists exhibit their work, and the lively scene frequently includes dancers and other entertainment.

 Mexico City, DF